-Since tea-tipping and tea contests only became popular in the Northern Song and fell out of fashion after the Southern Song, poems that mentioned tea-tipping and tea contests became signature artistic creations of these periods.
-Allusions and metaphors related to tea-tipping and tea contests appeared frequently in these periods’ literary works.
-One of the famous scholar-official Fan Zhongyan’s poems was among the early Northern Song poems that established a way of how allusions about tea contests should be applied.
-This poem was written in reply to Zhang Min, Fan’s associate in office, in around 1034, when Fan became the governor of Muzhou.
-Zhang’s original poem was titled Song of Tea Contests.
-Fan’s reply poem, which is better known, is cited below:
+Since tea-tipping and tea contests only became popular during the Northern Song period and fell out of fashion after the Southern Song, poems that mentioned tea-tipping and tea contests are an artistic signature of these periods.
+Allusions and metaphors related to tea-tipping and tea contests frequently appeared in the literary works of these periods.
+The poems of Fan Zhongyan, a famous scholar-official, were among the early Northern Song poems establishing how allusions to tea contests should be produced.
+This poem was written in reply to Zhang Min, Fan’s associate in the office, in around 1034, when Fan became the governor of Muzhou.
+Zhang’s original poem was entitled Song of Tea Contests.
+Fan’s riposte poem, which is better known, is cited below: